Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Preliminaries

-In the force-current analogy between the mechanical and electrical domains, forces are considered to be analogous to currents, while velocities are analogous to voltages.
-Accordingly, Figure~\ref{fig:forcecurrent} presents the force-current analogy between fundamental two-terminal elements in both domains.
+\begin{definition} Passive physical equivalents describe physically realizable behaviors with a passive network of fundamental elements in a domain to realize a driving-point impedance. \end{definition} In the force-current analogy between the mechanical and electrical domains, forces are considered to be analogous to currents, while velocities are analogous to voltages.
+Passive mechanical networks are built utilizing springs, dampers, and inerters.
+The inerter is an ideal energy storage element that completes the force-current analogy between the mechanical and electrical domains~\cite{smith2002synthesis,Chen_missing}.
+The interter element generalizes the more familiar mass/inertia element in the mechanical domain, which is analogous to the restricted case of a grounded capacitor in the electrical domain.

-Inerter is a relatively recently introduced ideal energy storage element that completes the force-current analogy between the mechanical and electrical domains~\cite{smith2002synthesis,Chen_missing}.
-Particularly, inerter is an ideal linear two-terminal energy storage element in the mechanical domain that is equivalent to an ungrounded capacitor in the electrical domain.
-Interter element generalizes the more familiar mass/inertia element in the mechanical domain, which is analogous to the restricted case of a grounded capacitor in the electrical domain.
+\begin{definition} An inerter is an ideal linear two-terminal energy storage element in the mechanical domain with terminal forces proportional to the relative acceleration between them. \end{definition}